flame-engine/flame/doc/animation_widget_article/article.md

 ## Introduction

-Flutter provides lots of cool and slick animations out of the box, most related to movement and tweens (continuous changes in size, position, color, et cetera).
+Flutter provides lots of cool and slick animations out of the box, most related to movement and tweens (continuous changes in size, position, color, etc).
 However, one particular thing that it's really hard to do using only the native APIs is a simple sprite sheet animation.
 Or any sprite sheet handling, for that matter.

 A sprite sheet is a single image that has multiple images (sprites) inside, each one being accessed via it's defining rectangle (x, y, width, and height).
 Maybe every sprite inside has the same size, like a tileset; for example: